 On the web:

-There are numerous instagram, pinterest and other accounts dedicated to the vegan lifestyle and delicious vegan recipes.
+There are also numerous Instagram, Pinterest, YouTube, and Facebook accounts dedicated to the vegan lifestyle and delicious vegan recipes.
 Simply search for “vegan” and click on whatever you’re drawn to!

 The transition process doesn’t have to be overwhelming.
 Start small.
 Begin by adding more plant based foods to your diet.
 Organic veggies and fruits, nuts, seeds and whole grains round out the list.
 Check out this vegetarian food pyramid for ideas on what to feed your body.
 These foods should make you feel GOOD!
 Side effects may include: increased energy, clearer skin, weight loss and better mental focus.
 Fill your fridge and pantry with fresh, wholesome foods.
 You can’t eat what you haven’t bought and brought back from the store!